Central Oregon FUSE is now Fuse Housing Collaborative!

 Interrupting the rise in houselessness in Central Oregon, requires investing in proven, long-term solutions that meet both individual and community needs.

-We’re also building long-term, systemic solutions through advocacy, community education, interagency collaboration, research, and coordinating support services to enable Permanent Supportive Housing developments.
+We’re also building long-term, systemic solutions through community education, interagency collaboration and training, research, and coordinating support services to enable Permanent Supportive Housing developments.

 We regularly assess participant Social Determinants of Health outcomes so that we know we’re making effective investments.